Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/transportLayer/reliableCommunicationTCP.md

 ### Bufferbloat

+Taking a quick dip back into the discussion about the Network layer[^3] (so scandy to bring up Network on a Transport page I know), we had briefly discussed about how routers had buffers to store incoming packets that were waiting inside of queues.
+These queues could form while both the packets were waiting to be processed, and while they were waiting to be transmitted to the outgoing link.
+As memory and storage became cheaper in the 2000s, people began to make routers have larger and larger buffers for queues: this was so that they could have less packets be dropped due to full queues, and thus less retransmissions, less traffic, and overall a faster internet.
+However, in some cases it appeared that increasing buffer sizes actually made people's `ping` speeds **slower**!
+How could this be possible?

+Its possible to see how a large queue could lead to a slowdown.
+A longer queue means each packet needs to wait longer in line, but how is this really a problem if this was all data that needed to be sent anyway?

+It turns out that TCP and its congestion control methods were to blame.
+Imagine that we have a WAP router that can process $2$ packets per second inside our house.
+We are playing a game of League of Legends that sends one packet per second, in normal times we would have no problems here.
+However, now your sister uploads a video to Google Drive, this process will be performed over TCP Sockets.
+If your queue is $1000$ packets long, through TCP congestion control, we will first begin to send `1`, then `2`, then `4`, so on and so forth packets at a time.
+Notice the problem is that our router can only actually handle $2$ packets a second, but because congestion control won't kick in until a packet is dropped our TCP sender will keep dumping more and more data!
+By the time the sender finally shuts up, the queue is way too long and will cause so much delay.

+An analogy is when you are in a group talking, and one person won't shut up and the backlog of discussion topics will keep growing and growing.
+The solution for this is for one person to realize that this conversation is going on too long, and cutting them off so that they can take the hint.

+This is the idea of **Active Queue Management** or **Smart Queue Management**, in which a router understands what its throughput should be, and starts killing packets if it sees that one device is getting a little too talkative.
+In this way, a TCP connection would learn what the proper speed that data should be sent at is, sooner than on schedule.

+In fact, when I turned on AQM (called QoS in my router) on my router at home, my ping speed from my house to Newark dropped from `50ms` to `15ms` 😰

 ### Cumulative ACKs

 In most versions of TCP, we utilize what are called *cumulative ACKs*.
 This means that if I send out packets with sequence numbers `100, 200, 300` (remember this means that each packet would have $100$ bytes of data) then even if the ACKs for `100` and `200` get dropped, as long as I get the ACK for `300` (which would have ACK number $301$) I can mark all of that data as acknowledged because `ACK 301` means that everything prior to `301` has been received a-ok.